 While high-end temperatures make a welcome debut for us sun-starved Britons, steamy nights and baking bedrooms do little to lull us to sleep.
 Here are our tips for keeping cool and comfortable in bed.

-Breeze through the night Use an electric fan and put a tray with ice cubes in front of it.
+- Breeze through the night.
+Use an electric fan and put a tray with ice cubes in front of it.

 Have you any further tips?
 We would love to hear them.